berangurleme/berangurleme/README.md

 I obsess on building my solo indie video game🕹️  when I'm not working.

+I have a amazing wife👩‍⚕️

-I have a beautiful wife👩‍⚕️ and two apple snails.🐌🐌
+I have two apple snails🐌🐌 and a golden fish🐠.

 I write code and (used to) write [satiric comments](https://twitter.com/turumaji) about the things I see.